When to visit

 The Bonnet House, another iconic historic house, was the home of artist Frederic Clay Bartlett.
 The 35-acre oceanfront property was given as a wedding gift to Bartlett and his second wife, Helen Louise Birch, by Helen's father, Hugh Taylor Birch.
 The house was built in the 1920s based on designs by Bartlett, who was inspired by Caribbean-style plantation house architecture.
 Tragedy struck in 1925 when Helen died from breast cancer.
 Frederic’s visits to Bonnet House then became sporadic until 1931 when he married Evelyn Fortune Lilly and they began using the home as a winter residence until his death in 1953.
 Together Frederic and Evelyn embellished Bonnet House with the decorative elements that delight visitors to this day.
 Evelyn continued to spend winters at Bonnet House until 1995.
 She died in 1997 at the age of 109.

 During your visit to the main house and studio, you will see paintings and murals by Frederic Clay Bartlett who, in addition to creating art, was an avid art collector.
 He and his wife Helen amassed a priceless collection of paintings.
-One of the house galleries also displays works by his third wife, Evelyn Fortune Bartlett, who began painting in 1933 with much encouragement from her husband.
+One of the house galleries also displays works by his second wife, Evelyn Fortune Bartlett, who began painting in 1933 with much encouragement from her husband.

 Following your tour of the house, head for the sumptuous gardens which feature natural vegetation, a tropical garden and arid plantations.
 Five south Florida ecosystems can be found on the 14-hectare property, which is a real paradise for migratory birds.
 You may even see manatees near the canal and small monkeys in the trees.
 There is also a hibiscus garden and many orchids, of which Evelyn Bartlett was a passionate collector.
 Note that picnics are welcome on the grounds with paid admission: a great opportunity to enjoy a snack in a lovely setting!